neildunbar/documents/docs/BR.md

      2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 `basicConstraints` extension with the `cA` field set to true and which share a common Public Key corresponding to the CA Private Key;
   2. Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1 (2)) after the revocation or expiration of the Subscriber Certificate;
   3. Any security event records (as set forth in Section 5.4.1 (3)) after the event occurred.
+  4. Any suspicious events (as set forth in Section 5.4.1(4)) after the event occurred.

 ### 5.4.4 Protection of Audit Log